 Review Procedures and Criteria

 Review policies and procedures regarding the PBM’s dispute resolution process with pharmacies.
-Review criteria for the different types of disputes to assess whether PBM has clear protocols, timeframes, and documentation requirements for addressing and resolving each type of dispute.
+Review criteria for the different types of disputes to assess whether the PBM has clear protocols, timeframes, and documentation requirements for addressing and resolving each type of dispute.

 Review contracts and manuals for details provided to pharmacies about the dispute resolution process.
-Review how PBM informs pharmacies of how disputes may be initiated, any required documentation, timeframes for submission of information, processes for submission of information (i.e. via email, web portal or postal mail, any fees required), PBM’s obligation to provide a justification for the final determination and timeframes for PBM response and resolution of the dispute.
+Review how the PBM informs pharmacies of how disputes may be initiated, any required documentation, timeframes for submission of information, processes for submission of information (i.e. via email, web portal or postal mail, any fees required), the PBM’s obligation to provide a justification for the final determination and timeframes for PBM response and resolution of the dispute.

 Review contracts and manuals with details about the dispute resolution process to ensure the information provided to pharmacies is clear, concise, and easily understood.